Strategies to Safely and Effectively Reopen Your Offices

 Some things on their minds may be:

-- Will my child’s daycare or school be open by the time I return to work?
+- Will my child’s daycare or school be open when I return to work?

 - What are my manager’s expectations for being in the office vs. working remotely?